exercism/ruby/exercises/practice/gilded-rose/.docs/instructions.md

 # Instructions

 Welcome to the engineering team at the Gilded Rose!
 As you know, we're an inn that buys and sells only the finest goods.
-Unfortunately, our goods are constantly degrading in quality as they approach their sell-by date.
-We have a system in place that updates our inventory for us.
-Your task is to add a new feature to our system so that we can begin selling a new category of items.
+Our goods are constantly degrading in quality as they approach their sell-by date, so we have an inventory system that keeps track of these data.

+We need you to add a new feature to our system so that we can begin selling a new category of items.
+However, the code is a mess, and it will be difficult to add the new feature unless you first refactor the existing code.

+So your task is twofold: refactor the inventory system, then add the new feature.

 First, an introduction to our system: